CV

 Selected Presentations and Publications:

-EDUCAUSE 2011 (Fostering Pedagogical Innovation Through IT Partnerships)
+EDUCAUSE 2011 (presentation - Fostering Pedagogical Innovation Through IT Partnerships)

 Harvard IT Summit 2011 (The Mobile FAS Student – part of panel Mobile Applications to Improve Teaching and Learning)